Dana College

-Dana College was a private college in Blair, Nebraska.
+Dana College was a private college in Blair, Nebraska, United States.
 The college was founded from a merger of Trinity Seminary and Blair College in 1896.
 The college changed its name to Dana College in 1902.
 The name "Dana" is the poetic variant of "Denmark".
 Its rural 150-acre (607,000 m^{2}) campus is approximately 26 miles (40 km) northwest of Omaha and overlooks a portion of the Missouri River Valley.
 It closed in 2010.

 History

 Dana College's earliest predecessor, Trinity Seminary, was formed in 1884 to train pastors for the Danish Evangelical Lutheran Church Association in America.
 In 1896, DELCA merged with the Danish Evangelical Church in North America to create the United Danish Evangelical Lutheran Church.
 As a result of the merger Trinity Seminary merged with Blair College.
 The combined college became known as Dana College in 1902.

 On August 25, 1988, an electrical fire severely damaged Old Main, the oldest building on campus.
 The fire injured one fireman and cancelled renovations of the building.
 After the fire, the building was rendered unusable and was demolished later that month.
 In 1989, Dana College announced replacement to Old Main, which included expanding other buildings.
 Old Main's replacement, now known as Trinity Chapel, was completed in 1993.